yonukwasim520-cyber/ubiquitous-pancake/README.md

 Installation

-1. Enter Ubuntu
+1. Entering Ubuntu

-If you have not installed Ubuntu in Termux yet, install it first and then log in to it.
+Write proot-distro login ubuntu However, if you are new, it will require installation Ubuntu And another  proot-distro It means downloading

 2. Update the system